 An expat guide to healthcare and health insurance in Mexico

 Are you researching an expat health insurance for Mexico?
-It is important to inform yourself on the local healthcare system first.
+It is important to learn about the local healthcare system first.

 Whether you are moving to Mexico or you are already living there as an expat, read our guide to the Mexican healthcare system, your different options of medical insurance for Mexico and an overview of the average cost of local healthcare.